-Spring is moving right along here in north Georgia.
-We’ve been quite busy with our master bath renovation (You can read more about that here) but we’ve also taken many breaks to get outside and enjoy the warmer weather.
-Charlie has been practically living outside the last two weeks.
-I love that he’s been able to run around in the sunshine and ride his bike.
-With all of the flowers blooming there’s so many pastel colors around our home.
+Spring will hopefully be here very soon in north Georgia.
+We’re beyond ready to have some time outdoors to enjoy the warmer weather.
+Charlie practically lives outside spring through fall.
+I love that in spring he gets to run around in the sunshine and ride his bike.
+With hopes that flowers will be blooming soon there’s so many pastel colors around our home.
 They’ve really inspired me to finally make a hanging egg tree for our breakfast nook.
 It’s something that I’ve made before in past years but have never shared here on the blog.
 They’re quite traditional and I’m sure you’ve seen them before.
 Our hanging egg tree is so simple to make and get fun for kids.
-I thought it would be the perfect thing to share for this month’s Cozy Home Living, a series started by my dear friend Jennifer from Town and Country Living.
-The first Saturday of each month we share something special to our family and that brings our home that cozy feeling.
-You can read last month’s cozy living post here.
+I thought it would be the perfect thing to share for Season’s Simplicity blog hop hosted by my friend Krista at The Happy Housie!

 For the “tree” Charlie and I walked our yard and found three sticks that had fallen that we thought had a good shape.
 The perfectionist in me always has fun with things like that, ha!